-Without a proper training and with an aggressive approach, you risk of having your dog display destructive behavior each time he is unhappy with a certain decision that has been made without him having to “say” anything about it.
+Without proper training and with an aggressive approach, you risk of having your dog display destructive behaviour each time he is unhappy with a certain decision that has been made without him having to “say” anything about it.

 Basset Hound and Beagle Mix Diet

 When it comes to food and diet plans, you will be happy to know that these hybrids are not picky eaters.